Knee Surgery and Preservation - the Specialist's Approach

 - Bone densitometry and bone age assessment evaluate the stability of the bones

 - Ultrasound investigation (Sonography is a form of ultrasound) of the skeletal system shows the function and status of cartilage and ligaments.
-This is important as it is not easily detected by static x-ray or MRI imaging.
+This is important as it is not easily detected by static X-ray or MRI.

 Our Philosophy: Joint preservation is better than joint replacement

 The Gelenk Klinik will recommend the treatment that provides the best stability of the knee with the least invasive method available.
 Prosthetics have made great progress.
-Prosthesis are an integral part of our ability treat this condition.
-However, we at Gelenk Klinik, feel that every patient should by offered the right to keep his natural tissue for as long as possible.
+A Prosthesis is an integral part of our ability to treat this condition.
+However, we at Gelenk Klinik, feel that every patient should be offered the right to keep his natural tissue for as long as possible.
 Nobody would extract a tooth after the first episode of pain and damage: fillings (inlays) and partial repair help billions of patients around the world to preserve their natural teeth for decades.
-Leading orthopedic clinics have managed to apply this approach to orthopedics and joint surgery.
+Leading orthopaedic clinics have managed to apply this approach to orthopaedics and joint surgery.
 In less specialised institutions, a total Endoprosthesis, is too often, the first and final step to the treatment of Osteoarthritis.
-The Gelenk Klinik through research and the cutting edge training of its surgeons, offers a whole range of procedures that aim at preserving the function of your viable tissues: bones, cartilage and ligaments for as long as possible.
-The performance of artificial joints can be amazing, if fitted by an expert orthopedic surgeon.
-Nothing, however matches the quality of life that can be achieved by preserving your natural knee joint.
+The Gelenk Klinik, through research and the cutting-edge training of its surgeons, offers several procedures that aim at preserving the function of your viable tissues: bones, cartilage and ligaments for as long as possible.
+The performance of artificial joints can be amazing if fitted by an expert orthopaedic surgeon.
+Nothing, however, matches the quality of life that can be achieved by preserving your natural knee joint.